yahoo/elide-doc/pages/guide/v5/11-graphql.md

 * `=hasmember=` : Determines if a collection contains a particular element.
 * `=hasnomember=` : Determines if a collection does not contain a particular element.

+The operators 'hasmember' and 'hasnomember' can be applied to collections (book.awards) or across to-many relationships (book.authors.name).

 ##### FIQL Default Behaviour
 By default, the FIQL operators =in=,=out=,== are case sensitive.
 This can be reverted to case insensitive by changing the case sensitive strategy: